-The Santa Ana Chemistry Department is very representative of our diverse student population currently consisting of five full time and five part-time faculty members from six different ethnic backgrounds, both male and female.
+The Santa Ana Chemistry Department is very representative of our diverse student population currently consisting of six full time and some part-time faculty members from different backgrounds, both male and female.

 The department provides coursework in five basic areas: general education (chemistry for non-majors), general and organic chemistry, chemistry for nursing/health sciences and physical sciences for educators.
 Coursework in this department is also required for nine degrees, recommended for four degrees and certificates and a pre-requisite for three courses outside of the chemistry department.